MIGRAINE HEADACHES AND COPPER TOXICITY - A CASE HISTORY

 In March of 1997, another retest showed a copper level of 9.3 mg%.
 Three months later, it was 8.4 mg%.
 These elevated copper levels indicate an enhanced rate of elimination of copper through the hair tissue.
 During this time, Mrs. H noticed some mild improvement in her symptoms, though the headaches continued.

-Copper toxicity is associated with many symptoms including skin rashes, anxiety, depression, moodiness, weepiness, menstrual irregularities, fatigue, spaciness, varicose veins, many skin eruptions, weak nails, slow wound healing and infections, particularly yeast infections but others as well.
+Copper toxicity is associated with many symptoms including skin rashes, anxiety, depression, moodiness, weepiness, anemia, menstrual irregularities, fatigue, spaciness, varicose veins, weak nails, slow wound healing and infections, particularly yeast infections but others as well.

 Copper and migraines.
 The simultaneous extreme rise in the hair copper level and dramatic alleviation of migraine headaches are worth noting.
 They support the notion that copper excess in the tissues may be associated with some cases of migraine headaches.

 Retracing.
 The reappearance of acute symptoms or a shift from chronic to acute symptoms is called retracing, healing reactions or healing crises.
 These very rarely occur with standard medical suppressive therapies.
 However, they occur often with the development program.

 They are signs of deep healing that are to be welcomed, although they may causes temporary discomfort.
 Not all symptoms, however, are healing reactions.
 Hair mineral analysis is an excellent way to monitor reactions and flare-ups of symptoms and guide clients through them.

 The time factor in healing.
 This case also emphasizes the importance of staying with a program for several years in order to obtain desired results.
 In our experience, two years is often a minimum time needed to effect deep and lasting changes in body chemistry.